excellalabs/intro-to-functional-scala/README.md

 ##### Futures

 A future is a placeholder object for a value that may not exist yet becuase of an async operation that hasn't yet completed.
 Callbacks populate the future with the actual value when it's ready.
 The execution to get said value happens in an `ExecutionContext` - similar to an `Executor`, it can execute computations in a new, pooled or the current (discouraged) thread.
 Futures are completed when they get the value back from the computation, whether that's the expected value or an exception thrown from it, and that result is immuatable.
+They can also hold an exception which is the other possiblity from the executing computation.

 `Future[T]` is a type which denotes future objects, whereas `Future.apply` is a method which creates and schedules an asynchronous computation, and then returns a future object which will be completed with the result of that computation.